zayeemZaki/Bot-interviewer/README.md

 - Smooth animations using Framer Motion

 ### Audio Pipeline
-- Speech-to-text transcription via Deepgram with high accuracy
+- Speech-to-text transcription via Deepgram Nova-2 with high accuracy
-- Text-to-speech responses for the AI interviewer
+- Text-to-speech responses via Deepgram Aura for natural flow
 - Audio recording using the MediaRecorder API with blob-to-base64 conversion
 - Playback functionality with the ability to interrupt the AI